tenzir/tenzir/web/blog/tenzir-v4.18/index.md

 Tenzir nodes now collect more metrics than before.
-In particular, the `import`, `export`, `publish`, `subscribe`, `enrich`, and `lookup` operators now emit metrics, and nodes additionally collect `api` metrics for every API call.
+In particular, the `import`, `export`, `publish`, `subscribe`, `enrich`, and `lookup` operators now emit metrics, and nodes additionally collect `api` metrics for every API call and `platform` metrics that record the connection status to the Tenzir Platform from the node's perspective.
 These are best explained on examples:

 ```text {0} title="Show imported events per schema and day for the last month"
 metrics import